 Second Stage is committed to providing a safe and comfortable experience for all of its patrons.
 Both of our theaters are wheelchair accessible.

-MIDTOWN: THE TONY KISER THEATER
+THE TONY KISER THEATER

 The entrance to the Tony Kiser Theater is located on street level at 305 W 43rd Street (between 8th and 9th Avenue).
 An elevator in the box office lobby provides access to all levels of the theater, including the Fassst Café and the restrooms.
 Removable seats are available in the first and last rows (Rows A and O) to accommodate patrons in wheelchairs.
 Patrons requiring accessible seating are encouraged to contact the box office for additional assistance when purchasing their tickets.

-UPTOWN: THE McGINN/CAZALE THEATER
+THE HAYES THEATER

 The Tony Kiser Theater is fully equipped with Infrared Assisted Listening Devices.
 Devices can be obtained at the Fassst Café counter upon request.
 Patrons must provide a form of identification to receive a device.
 At the end of the performance, the ID will be returned once the device is brought back to the café.
 For optimal performance, please turn off your hearing aid when using Infrared headsets.